 Intellectual disability can be linked with a number of genetic or inherited conditions such as Down syndrome, autism, Prader Willi syndrome and Fragile X syndrome.
 It might be caused by a head injury or illness, or exposure to alcohol during pregnancy.
 For some no cause is found.

 All people with intellectual disability can learn and develop.
 Many services are available to support people with disabilities and their families.
+There are organisations and services that can help you and your child if your child has a disability.
+On the Raising Children Network website there is a lot of information which may help you navigate the 'system'.

 that are often used